sarabenali88/IoT/docs/uxd/concept_design.md

 I tried to give the fingers in my design different measurements and nothing worked, it kept coming out the wrong way.
 I tried to make another design in the makers case and I think I am going to use that one next week.

+#### Monday 18-03-2024
+On this day I asked for advice from the teacher because I didn't know how to properly use the finger joints.
+My design idea also started to change a little, because I had to make a design in makers-case and the pyramid ended up looking a little different.
+I went to the makers-lab and tried to use the makers-case with a box design this time.
+At first, it didn't work again, but then I just asked for help from someone who works there, and he explained everything perfectly.
+I created a design in makers-case and with the right measurements of everything this time, I laser-cut it and I tried to fit each side into the other, and it fits perfectly.
+Next I am going to make cuts for the LCD-screen, button and led.

 ### Documentation
 ### First prototype